usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- "[Terraform](https://www.terraform.io/) is used to deploy a [Kubernetes](https://kubernetes.io/) cluster which runs stacks of interconnected containers and settings specified in [Helm charts](https://helm.sh/)." - [/u/NamityName](https://old.reddit.com/r/ProgrammerHumor/comments/qq8l3h/dont_shame_me_plz/hjzve2z/)
+- Cutting police budget to fund social services only works if you have no neighbouring cities.
+If your city alone cut the police budget, you become a soft underbelly of a target.
 - When your teacher asked for your parent's signature, they are just asking for someone who can write properly (i.e. not a child) to give a signature.
 You can ask any adult to sign it, actually.
 - Working from home [increases productivity for 20% of the workforce, and lowers it for 40%](https://www.reddit.com/r/PersonalFinanceCanada/comments/gm6cm4/i_manage_a_software_development_division_at_a/).
 - Before you buy a major appliance, check if any of your local repair shops deal with them.
 If they don't, chances are the manufacturer is a dick, doesn't want you to repair it down the road, and repair shops are unable to get parts.